 - What specific strategies can you share with our listeners to help them deal with this problem/pain?

 - What is the biggest benefit that people can expect to get when they work with you?

 - What is the best way for people to connect with you and learn more about how you can help them?

 In answer to that last question, be sure to have some type of free report that people can easily access by going online to opt in for it.
-This has the vital benefit of adding that person to your database, making it easy for you to connect and further develop the relationship via your e-newsletters, etc.
+This has the vital benefit of adding those people to your database, making it easy for you to connect and further develop your relationship with them via your e-newsletters, etc.

 To hear an example of how this interview process works, I am delighted to share with you my second interview on CUTV News, this one with Jim Masters.
-You can listen to it here.
+You can find it on my media page here.